explaingit

 USE CASE 3

-Monitor service health and automatically remove unhealthy instances from traffic routing.
+Monitor service health and automatically remove unhealthy instances so traffic only goes to working services.

 In plain English